satnetuser001/laravel-development-in-docker/README.md

 Development directory is "laravel-development".
 Open this directory in your IDE to start development.
 To see the result open in the browser "localhost:8080".<br>
 To see the phpMyAdmin page open in the browser "localhost:8090".
 Use "root" for the Username and value from the file "secrets/mysql_root_password.txt" for the Password.

 Setting up a connection between Laravel and MySQL database.
 By default, Laravel comes with a SQLite database.
-So it needs to take several steps to replace the database.
+So it needs to take several next steps to replace the database.

 Attach to the artisan container:<br>
 docker exec -it artisan bash